Categories

 They return that Regard with a persistence and diligence unknown anywhere else in Creation.
 We must thank Divine Providence that neither snakes nor elephants have the wings and energy – and above all, the divine blessing - of a fly.

 You may ask, of what use is the Aussie Fly?
-As long as you count both houses of the United States Congress, nothing else in this world is as useless.
+As long as you do not count both houses of the United States Congress, nothing else in this world is as useless.

 The fly’s value in Australia is obvious to anyone who has shaken hands with an Australian of either gender.